Counseling Basics for Student Affairs Professionals

 - Skills needed to effectively consult with mental health professionals and other administrators.

-Dr. Aaron W. Hughey is a Professor in the Department of Counseling and Student Affairs at Western Kentucky University, where he oversees the graduate degree program in Student Affairs in Higher Education.
+Dr. Aaron W. Hughey is a University Distinguished Professor in the Department of Counseling and Student Affairs at Western Kentucky University, where he oversees the graduate degree program in Student Affairs in Higher Education.
 Before joining the faculty in 1991, he spent 10 years in progressive administrative positions, including five years as the Associate Director of University Housing at WKU.
 He was also head of the department of Counseling and Student Affairs for five years before returning to the faculty full-time in 2008.
 Dr. Hughey has degrees from the University of Tennessee at Martin, the University of Tennessee at Knoxville, Western Kentucky University, and Northern Illinois University.
-He has authored (or co-authored) over 50 refereed publications on a wide range of issues including leadership and student development, career development, standardized testing, diversity and educational administration.
+He has authored (or co-authored) over 70 refereed publications on a wide range of issues including leadership and student development, standardized testing, diversity, legal issues (including compliance), technology, and educational administration.
 He regularly presents at national and international conferences and consults extensively with companies and schools.
-He also provides training programs on a variety of topics centered on education at all levels.
+He also provides training and professional development programs on a variety of topics centered on faculty, staff and student success.